-How Purina used a voice landing page to play the “Beggin’ Boogie”
+How Purina used a branded experience with Alexa to play the “Beggin’ Boogie”

-Purina “Beggin Boogie” video ad that ran on devices.
+Purina “Beggin Boogie” video ad that ran on Alexa-enabled devices.

 As soon as Agador hears the words—Alexa, play “Beggin’ Boogie,” please—his fluffy, round, little auburn head perks up.
 Then the music starts.
 “Beggin’ Boogie, do the Beggin’ Boogie,” the song goes, a take on a throwback disco track.
 Suddenly Agador, the social-media-famous Maltipoo, is wearing sunglasses, a silver chain, and, yes, little booty shorts, while dancing to the “Beggin’ Boogie.”
 Since it debuted in late July, the “Beggin’ Boogie” has spread across Instagram and TikTok, with doggos dancing to the song played by Alexa before being rewarded with Purina’s Beggin’ treats for dogs.